What does “onamae wa nan desu ka” mean in Japanese?

 What is your name?

-watashi no namae wa Aki desu – 私の名前はアキです (わたしのなまえはあきです)
+watashi no namae wa momo desu – 私の名前は桃です (わたしのなまえはももです)

 Onamae wa: a casual way to ask someone’s name

-Japanese native speakers often use the shortened version of “onamae wa nan desu ka” to ask someone’s name casually.
-They say “onamae wa”.
-In the Japanese language, this kind of abbreviation quite often happens.
-To understand this more clearly, let me explain the role of “wa” in an interrogative sentence.Basically, “wa” is a particle working as a case marker or topic marker in a sentence.
-In a question, however, Japanese people use it as a sentence-ending particle.
-They often omit all words after the particle when the meanings of those words are understood from the situation and context.
+In principle, “wa” is a binding particle working as a case marker or topic marker.
+In questions, however, Japanese native speakers sometimes use it like a sentence-ending particle.
+They sometimes omit all the words after the binding particle, “wa”, when the meanings of those words can be understood from the context and situation.
 As the result of this omission, “wa” appears to be like a sentence-ending particle.
-And actually it can work so.
-This can happen to “onamae wa nan desu ka”.
-The all words after the particle can be omitted, and “onamae wa” remains.
-This is the reason Japanese native speakers can use the shortened phrase to ask someon’s name.
+And actually, it can work.
+Of course, this kind of omission can happen to “onamae wa nan desu ka”.
+All the words after the binding particle can be omitted, and only “onamae wa” remains.
+This is the reason Japanese native speakers can use the shortened phrase to ask someone’s name.

-Like in other languages, shortened phrases are considered more casual than their original sentences in the Japanese language.
+Like in other languages, shortened phrases in Japanese are often considered more casual than their originals.
 So, we can use “onamae wa” to ask someone’s name in a casual way in Japanese.

 Summary

-- watashi no namae wa – 私の名前は (わたしのなまえは) : a Japanese expression for “my name is”.
-It can be used to answer the question, “onamae wa nan desu ka?”
+- watashi no namae wa – 私の名前は (わたしのなまえは) : a Japanese phrase for “my name is”.
+This can be used to answer the question, “onamae wa nan desu ka?”

 - onamae wa – お名前は (おなまえは) : a shortened version of “onamae wa nan desu ka”.
-We can use this to ask someone’s name in a casual way.
+We can use this to ask someone’s name in a casual way in Japanese.